dduk-ddak/coding-night-live/README.md

 And we're also using error logging system with [`Sentry`](https://sentry.io/dduk-ddak/). so you don't need a capture page for every error log.

 ## License
-Coding-Night-Live is licensed under the MIT license.
+coding-night-live is licensed under the MIT license.

 ```
 The MIT License (MIT)